jellyfin/jellyfin.org/docs/general/installation/synology.md

 See: [Hardware Selection](/docs/general/administration/hardware-selection) for more information.

 :::
 For [Synology](https://www.synology.com/en-us/dsm), Jellyfin is installed using Docker.
-For this guide, we will use the Synology Container Manager to install Jellyfin.
+For this guide, the Synology Container Manager will be used to install Jellyfin.

 ## Prerequisites